AirPR/airpr-code-jam/README.md

 The training dataset will have N rows.
 Each row has a Feed ID and the timestamps of articles for that site.
 Feed and Scoring API use the same Feed IDs as provided in this dataset.

+# Notes:
+There are many different approaches to solving this problem!
+For example, you can try using the dataset to classify the different feed IDs, or you could ignore the dataset completely and optimize for each feed on the fly with the results from each poll.
+Some feeds may update at specific times or only on specific days of the week.

 # Input: